wdlingit/rackj/walkthrough/Stringtie_short_reads.md

 ## 4. Isoform expression level comparison

-Since we have three control samples and three treatment samples where their transcript read counts are stored in file `transcript_count_matrix.csv`, the following R code should work for comparing the three treatment samples against the three control samples using `DESeq2`.
+Since we have three control samples and three treatment samples where their transcript read counts are stored in file `transcript_count_matrix.csv`, the following R commands should work for comparing the three treatment samples against the three control samples using `DESeq2`.

 ```
 Singularity> R